 Diagnostic Basis for Coronavirus

 The reverse transcriptase-polymerase chain reaction (RT-PCR) test is the main diagnostic test developed by the CDC for COVID-19, which identifies the virus’s genetic material in a patient’s fluid samples.
 Although the FDA had not approved this diagnostic test via clinical trials of its efficacy, the FDA sanctioned the test by employing the Emergency Use Authorization (EUA).
 This provision allows non-approved drugs or devices to be used in cases of emergency such as the coronavirus pandemic.

 Since the EUA approval, the RT-PCR test has been shipped to local and state health laboratories across the nation.
 However, the laboratories found these tests to have many problems with poor testing capacity.

 Other tests designed for Coronavirus Diagnosis

 The WHO adopted a different test than the test developed by the CDC.
-The test developed by Robert Koch Institute in Germany was slightly different to the CDC test.
-This test has faced much less drawbacks than the RT-PCR test developed by the CDC.
+The test developed by Robert Koch Institute in Germany was slightly different from the CDC test.
+This test has faced much fewer drawbacks than the RT-PCR test developed by the CDC.
 The CDC developed test has many reports of inconclusive test results with invalid results.

-As getting the EUA approval took significant time and the country faced a large deficit of coronavirus test, the FDA has now permitted all state and local public health laboratories to perform their own tests on suspected cases of coronavirus without obtaining a FDA EUA approval, enabling the nation to perform diagnostic tests on all suspected COVID-19 cases.
+As getting the EUA approval took significant time and the country faced a large deficit of coronavirus tests, the FDA has now permitted all state and local public health laboratories to perform their own tests on suspected cases of coronavirus without obtaining an FDA EUA approval, enabling the nation to perform diagnostic tests on all suspected COVID-19 cases.